◀ Back to all policies

 Preventing Contact

 People who are unwell could be unwell physically or mentally.
-If we suspect someone of being physically or mentally unwell in a way that could pose a risk to tamariki, we prevent them from coming into contact with any tamariki in our Centre, which may involve excluding them from our premises (see Regulation 57):
+If we suspect someone of being physically or mentally unwell in a way that could pose a risk to tamariki, we prevent them from coming into contact with any tamariki in our Centre, which may involve excluding them from our premises (see Regulation 57(external link)):

 Physical or mental unwellness includes: